Terminator Genisys is a sad attempt to reboot a franchise that’s past its prime and a big-budgeted action film that’s not worth a dime.

 Terminator Genisys has none.

-Instead of showing the viewers something new or creative, the movie rehashes memorable moments from previous films.
+The movie rehashes memorable moments from previous films.
 The Terminator rights would revert back to Cameron in 2019, so Megan Ellison had to hurry up to squeeze two movies out of the asset.
 The result is a feature-length throwback video that doesn’t offer anything substantial.

 Arnold Schwarzenegger tries to make it work, but the old jokes are stale.
 Jai Courtney (the poor man’s Sam Worthington) does what he is supposed to do, but his Kyle Reese is unlikeable.
 Jason Clarke is capable, but his role is an alibi for a weak reboot (or requel?).
 Emilia Clarke overacts and turns Sarah Connor into a monomaniac.
-On the other hand, J.K.
+J.K.
 Simmons is a ray of light as he provides the much needed self-aware humor in the film.